AgenixHub company logo AgenixHub

 Quick Answer

-FDA regulates AI medical devices through a risk-based framework:
+FDA regulates AI medical devices through a risk-based framework where most clinical applications require the 510(k) clearance pathway for moderate-risk (Class II) classification.

 FDA AI Device Landscape: Current State